 Set base-mounted pumps on concrete foundation.
 Disconnect coupling before setting.
 Do not reconnect couplings until alignment procedure is complete.

-Support pump baseplate on rectangular metal blocks and shims, or on metal wedges with small taper, at points near foundation bolts to provide a gap of 3/4 to 1-1/2 inches (19 to 38 mm) between pump base and foundation for grouting.
+Support pump baseplate on rectangular metal blocks and shims, or on metal wedges with small taper, at points near foundation bolts to provide a gap of 3/4 to 1-1/2 inches between pump base and foundation for grouting.

 Adjust metal supports or wedges until pump and driver shafts are level.
 Check coupling faces and suction and discharge flanges of pump to verify that they are level and plumb.